xuandt1289/PySpark/README.md

-# PySpark
+# Spark Python
-A collection of PySpark examples  as Jupyter notebooks
+A collection of Python Spark examples  as Jupyter notebooks